-Students receiving financial aid funded by the State government or by the Federal government (Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, TEACH, Federal Work Study, Federal Perkins Loan, Federal Stafford Loan, and Federal PLUS Loan), as well as all John Carroll University funding, must conform to the university’s standards as outlined below.
+Students receiving financial aid funded by the State government or by the Federal government (Federal Stafford Unsubsidized Loan, and Federal PLUS Loan, and TEACH Grant, among others), as well as all John Carroll University funding, must conform to the University’s standards as outlined below.

 These guidelines encourage students to successfully complete courses for which aid is received.